pekkaklarck/rf5survey/README.md

 | [#4084](https://github.com/robotframework/robotframework/issues/4084 "`WHILE` loop"), [#4079](https://github.com/robotframework/robotframework/issues/4079 "New `BREAK` and `CONTINUE` statemens for `FOR` loop control"), [#3075](https://github.com/robotframework/robotframework/issues/3075 "Native support for `TRY/EXCEPT` functionality") | They move RF closer to native coding conventions which is good. |
 | [#4079](https://github.com/robotframework/robotframework/issues/4079 "New `BREAK` and `CONTINUE` statemens for `FOR` loop control"), [#4078](https://github.com/robotframework/robotframework/issues/4078 "New `RETURN` statement for returning from a user keyword"), [#4093](https://github.com/robotframework/robotframework/issues/4093 "Inline `IF` support") |  |

-### What other issues you would like to see included?
+### Which other issues you would like to see included?
+Why?

 | Issue | Comment |
 |-------|---------|